hakt0r/BDL/02-Terminal/README.md

   - rmdir  $SOME_DIR      : delete a directory and its contents PERMANENTLY rm -rf $SOME_DIR      : nuke a directory from the surface of your harddrive, no questions asked
   - mv $FROM $TO          : move a file or folder $FROM here $TO there.
+  - cp $FROM $TO          : copy a file $FROM here $TO there.
+  - cp -r $FROM $TO       : copy a folder and all it's contents

   Useful command lines: https://www.commandlinefu.com/commands/browse